lsst-sqre/multiplatform-build-and-push/README.md

 - `target` (string, optional) the name of a build stage in the Dockerfile to target for the image.
 This allows multiple images built from a single Dockerfile, e.g., "runtime-A" and "runtime-B".

+- `fetch-depth` (number, optional) the git checkout fetch-depth.
+Set to 0 for complete history, which some builds require.

 - `build-args` (list, optional) A list of build arguments as newline-delimited `arg=value` string pairs.
 These may be specified in the Dockerfile as `ARG` statements.

 - `additional-tags` (list, optional) A comma-delimited list of additional tags to be added to the built image.
 These must be string literals.